unicitynetwork/alpha-miner/README.md

 ### Build instructions (for running anywhere on Windows)

 To build a native Windows application which can run in Terminal and PowerShell.

-In MSYS2 terminal:

-Build a static version of libcurl which uses Windows SSL (Schannel) instead of OpenSSL.
+In MSYS2 terminal, build a static version of libcurl which uses Windows SSL (Schannel) instead of OpenSSL.

 ```
 pacman -S libtool